gruenloht-ds/makelore/README.md

   - `race`: the race of the NPC
   - `url`: a URL to get more information about the NPC

-- `markov/`  contains python script to use a Markov Model / N-gram to generate names
+- `markov/`  contains a python script to use a Markov Model / N-gram to generate names

 ## Methodologies